 Recommended Brands

-If you’re unable to find Okinawa milk tea powder near you, you can buy it online.
+If you're unable to find Okinawa milk tea powder, you can buy it online.
 Our recommended brands are Casa and BOBA CHiC.

-We prefer these brands because their high-quality powder manages to retain the authentic taste of the roasted brown sugar in the drink.
-Furthermore, the price tag doesn’t hurt and it’s easy to use too!
+We prefer these brands because their high-quality powder retains the authentic taste of the roasted brown sugar in the drink.
+Furthermore, the price tag isn't too high, and it's easy to use.

 From Scratch